clayne/FROST-Fast/README.md

 **Why isn't the PANPC mod included in the modlist?**

-The current download license for Pack Attack NPC forbids its inclusion from any modpack or automated modlist.
-Sorry!
-Of course, feel free to add the mod yourself (along with its FROST compatibility patch).
+The author of the Pack Attack NPC mod forbids its inclusion in any modpack or automated modlist.

 ## Removing the Modlist